HEPA Air Purifiers and Filters

 19. Asbestos: the particles of this carcinogen can be released into the air if asbestos insulation or pipe cladding is disturbed during house repairs.
 Asbestos fibers reside in lung tissue and can cause lung cancer or emphysema.

 20. Radon: radon gas is a natural emission where uranium exists underground.
-Radon carries radioactive particles that can be a dangerous cause of lung cancer.
+Radon carries radioactive particles that are a known cause of lung cancer.